 Lubrication is needed to overcome friction caused by surfaces sliding or rolling over each other.
 No matter how polished or closely machined a surface is, on a microscopic level there are always small jagged edges or uneven spots.
 If these surface irregularities come into contact they may break off or even seize and become attached together.

-With further movement these tiny parts will break and float around in the oil and eventually may cause damage if the oil is not filtered or oil filters not changed at the proper interval.
+With further movement these tiny parts will break and float around in the oil and eventually may cause damage if the oil is not filtered or when oil filters not changed at the proper interval.

 In an engine, be it a turbine, diesel or spark ignited, oil is used to lubricate all moving parts so that durability and reliability is assured for many thousands of hours of trouble free service life.